openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

   If you omit ``--save-performance``, it will create a ``performance.json`` in the folder for those weights.

-The output of ``./outputs/performance.json`` consists of dict with target metric name and its value.
+The output of ``./outputs/performance.json`` consists of a dict with target metric name and its value.

 .. code-block::